VIRELABS - CASE VR FLEETCARE Train Scanner

 Train speed is a challenge for reliable measurement

 In principle, the idea is simple: The full length of a train is driven past the Train Scanner, allowing the sensors in the pole to measure its surface and contours.
 The measurement results are analysed to find deviations and other items of interest, which can be separately reported to the maintenance crew.
 Thus, the amount of time that would otherwise be spent on inspection can then be devoted to repairs.
 Ideally, artificial intelligence can also be used to recommend a solution suitable for the problems detected.

 However, this simple idea is a challenge to realise.
 In order to maximise the utility of the Train Scanner, it must be possible for trains to drive past it at high speeds.
-Train Scanner’s high-speed cameras capture up to 27,000 frames per second of the side of a train.
-Trains are running at high speed, however, there is a challenge for conventional laser scanner technology:
+Train Scanner’s high-speed cameras capture up to 27,000 frames per second of the side of a train, and in addition to the cameras, also LiDARs are used for the data collection.

 Large data volume locally – efficient data transmission